Bounds on Regularity of Quadratic Monomial Ideals: Introduction

-An induced chordless cycle of length at least four is called a \textit{hole}.
+\begin{thm}[Hereditary theorem] Let $\mathscr{G}$ be a hereditary family with the following property: there exists $t\in \mathbb{N}$, such that for any $G \in \mathscr{G}$ there is a separator $G'$ of $G$ with $\reg (G') \leq t$.
+Then regularity of any $G \in \mathscr{G}$ is at most $t+1$. \end{thm} An induced chordless cycle of length at least four is called a \textit{hole}.
 An interesting connection between notions in algebra and structural graph theory was found by Eisenbud, Green, Hulek, and Popescu.
 A projective subscheme $X\subseteq \mathbb{P}^r$ satisfies Green-Lazarsfeld condition $N_{2,p}$ for integer $p\geq 1$ if the ideal $I(X)$ of $X$ is generated by quadratics and the first $(p-1)$-steps of the minimal free resolution of the ideal $I(X)$ are linear.
 It was shown in \cite{MR2188445}*{Theorem 2.1} that a non-edge ideal $I$ satisfies condition $N_{2,p}$ for some integer $p\geq 2$ if and only if $G$ does not contain a hole of length at most $p+2$.
 Additionally, the resolution is often simpler if the ideal satisfies property $N_{2,p}$ with $p \geq 2$, (see discussion in \cite{MR3070118}).
 This motivates us to look at graphs with restrictions on holes.
 We say that a graph satisfies condition $N_{2,p}$ if the corresponding non-edge ideal $I$ does.

 A highly studied family of graphs are \textit{perfect} graphs.
 A graph is perfect if its chromatic number is equal to its clique number, and the same is true for every induced subgraph \cite{MR2159259}*{Section 5.5}.
 Thus, perfect graphs are simple from the point of view of coloring.
 One of the most celebrated results in structural graph theory is the Strong Perfect Graph Theorem \cite{MR2233847}, which states that $G$ is perfect if and only if $G$ and its complement do not contain odd holes.
 Using Corollary \ref{thm:hereditary} we show that perfect graphs satisfying property $N_{2,2}$ have regularity at most $3$, since they form a hereditary family, and it is known that $4$-hole free perfect graphs have a vertex with a chordal neighborhood in \cite{MR1852504}.
-We note that without property $N_{2,2}$ a perfect graph on $2n$ vertices can have regularity $n$ (See Section \ref{sec:genus} for details). \begin{cor} If a perfect graph $G$ does not contain a hole of length four, then regularity of $G$ is at most $3$. \end{cor}
+We note that without property $N_{2,2}$ a perfect graph on $2n$ vertices can have regularity $n+1$ (See Section \ref{sec:genus} for details).

+\begin{cor} If a perfect graph $G$ does not contain a hole of length four, then regularity of $G$ is at most $3$. \end{cor}